 Acknowledgments.
+We wish to thank M. Bóna, D. Foata, S.-M. Ma, P. Paule and the referee for invaluable comments and suggestions.
 This work was supported by the National Science Foundation and the Ministry of Science and Technology of China.